pce-devel/PCE_Controller_Info/README.md

 ### Controller Schematics and Connector Pinout

-This schematic (courtesy of console5.com) shows the wiring diagram for a basic PC Engine controller.
+This schematic shows the wiring diagram for a basic PC Engine controller.
 Schematics of additional configurations can be found here: https://console5.com/wiki/NEC_PC_Engine#Controller_Schematics

+(Many thanks to console5.com for sourcing, preserving and improving console information like this.)

 As can be seen in the schematic:
  1) All inputs default to high, unless they are specifically driven low
- 2) The 74HC163 creates a divide-by-n counter based on the CLR signal, which is then used by the 'turbo' switches to modulate auto-repeat keying.
+ 2) The 74HC163 creates a divide-by-2/4/8 counter based on the CLR signal, which is then used by the 'turbo' switches to modulate auto-repeat keying.

 ![https://console5.com/wiki/File:PC-Engine---TG16-Controller-Schematic.png](https://console5.com/techwiki/images/9/9f/PC-Engine---TG16-Controller-Schematic.png)